panlanfeng/panlanfeng.github.io/about/index.md

 ## Professional Affiliation

-Associate of the Society of Actuaries
+Associate of the Society of Actuaries, 2015.

 ## Contact